 Storage and network bandwidth requirements can increase when using vSphere Replication.
-The following factors play a role in the amount of network bandwidth vSphere Replication requires for efficient replication.
+The following factors play a role in the amount of network bandwidth that vSphere Replication requires for an efficient replication.

 - Between the host running the replicated virtual machine and the vSphere Replication server.

 - Between the vSphere Replication server and a host with access to the replication target datastore.

 - Between storage and the host, during redo log snapshots.

 Network-based storage is a concern when you are replicating virtual machines within a single vCenter Server instance, that shares the network for the levels of traffic listed.
 When you have two sites, each with a vCenter Server instance, the link speed between the two sites is the most important as it can slow down the replication traffic between the two sites.

 vSphere Replication might not replicate every virtual machine or every VMDK file in the replicated virtual machines.
 To evaluate the dataset size that vSphere Replication replicates, calculate the percentage of the total storage used for virtual machines, then calculate the number of VMDKs within that subset that you have configured for replication.